-Welcome to California Frontier.
+Welcome to the California Frontier Project.
 If you want to learn more about California’s mission era, you have come to the right place.

-My name is Damian Bacich, the creator of California Frontier.
+My name is Damian Bacich, the creator of the California Frontier Project.
 I am a college professor and a father of elementary-age children.
 I created this site to help teachers, students and parents — and anyone else — to find the best information available about California’s unique heritage.

 I personally love exploring California’s frontier history and sharing what I know with others (for more about me, check out our About page).
 But there is so much more to know and so many fascinating places to explore, for both kids and adults, that I want to share as much as I can with you.

 If it’s your first time here, this page will help you find your way around.

 1. The Spanish Missions in California.
 Here you will find articles and other resources about the missions, their origin, and facts about them.

 - What Were the Spanish Missions in California?

 2. Junípero Serra.
 Serra is the founder and symbol of the mission chain in Alta California.
 Below are some helpful articles about Serra.